 A small car isn’t a good option in Iceland because any detours to offbeat villages or li’l waterfalls involve gravel roads.
 Here’s a few things to consider when renting a car in Iceland

 Make sure you rent a car that includes snow and ash coverage.
 Iceland is notorious for its unpredictable weather (remember the volcanic ash disaster from 2010?), which could wreak havoc on your rental vehicle

 Sleep – Spend your first night in/around the Keflavik Airport gearing up for the driving that lies ahead.
 We stayed at the Airport Hotel Smari.
-Make sure you stock up on groceries at one of the large supermarkets in this area because there aren’t too many of them once you set out on a road trip through Iceland.
+Make sure you stock up on groceries at one of the large supermarkets in this area because there aren’t too many of them once you set out on your drive.

 Rent a 4X4 for your road trip in Iceland

-Day 2 – The fun begins at The Golden Circle
+Day 2 – The Ring Road fun begins at The Golden Circle

 We saw vast expanses of untamed wilderness almost as soon as we left Keflavik Airport.
 We spent the day exploring the famed Golden Circle.
 The Thingvellir National Park, the site of the ancient Icelandic Parliament, is the first stop on this day.
 But what fascinated us more was the fact that the tectonic places of North America and Europe meet at the Thingvellir National Park.
 The rift is clearly visible and you can actually cross over from one continent to the other.
 How cool is that?!

 Next up, the Geysirs hot-spring area of Iceland.
 The original Geysir, after which all other geysirs of the world are named, is dormant but there are a number of hot springs and geysirs in the area.
 Make sure you wait for Strokkur, the highest Geysir in the area, to erupt while you are there.